GryphonTorch/ADCS-Simulation/README.md

 3 - Power function includes sun to calculate dark side or not

 4 - Preliminary bang bang active control shows angular velocity decreasing over time

+The previous pdf documentation still describes the process in general, but certain code details have changed.
+I'll work on a new documentation soon.